How To Get Back In Touch With An Old Friend Or Acquaintance

 Like I said, there's no real trick to getting back in touch with someone.
 Here are some ways you could do it:

-- Send them an email or Facebook message saying it's been a while and asking them what they're up to these days.
-Give them a quick, not overly general, update on what's been keeping you busy.
-If you feel too uncomfortable with straight up saying, "Long time, no talk, what's new?", you could always start off with the excuse of, "I saw something the other day that made me think of you..."
+- Send them an email saying it's been a while and asking them what they're up to these days.
+Give them a quick update on what's been keeping you busy.
+If you feel too uncomfortable with straight up saying, "Long time, no see.
+What's new?", you could always start off with the excuse of, "I saw something the other day that made me think of you..."

 - Send them a text saying the same as the above, but in a more concise form.

-- Give them a call and chat in person, if you don't get too anxious about that kind of thing.
+- Give them a call and chat in person, if you don't get too anxious about talking on the phone.

 - Go somewhere where know you'll run into them in person.

-Of course, I'm assuming you want to get back in touch so you can start hanging out with them again.
-That means you have to invite them out.
-Again, you just have to ask, by saying something like, "Do you want to grab a drink and catch up?"
-You may want to ask during the initial contact, or if you're communicating electronically, maybe wait until you've exchanged an email or two.
+Let's assume you want to get back in touch so you can start hanging out with them again.
+That means you have to invite them out, and move the exchange beyond talking over text.
+Again, you just have to ask, by saying something like, "Do you want to grab a drink and properly catch up?"
+You may want to ask during the initial contact, or if you're texting or emailing, wait until you've exchanged a few messages.

-As always, if they say they can't make it, but don't reject you outright, you can try again one or two more times during the next few weeks.
-Maybe you really did catch them at a hectic time and they'll be more free to get together down the road.
+As always, if they say they can't make it, but don't reject you outright, you can try again one or two more times over the following weeks or months.
+Maybe you really did reach them at a hectic time and they'll be more free to get together down the road.
 You can also try varying the event you invite them to.
-For example, a guy who's become busy with a new family may not be able to meet you for drinks on Saturday night, but may be free to have lunch during the workweek.
+For example, someone who's become busy with a new family may not be able to meet you for drinks on Saturday night, but may be free to have lunch during the workweek.

 Factors that will influence how likely an old friend is to want to hang out again